caltechlibrary/newt/improving_the_type_dsl.md

 - Standardize syntax for library staff who implement web forms
 - Leverage GitHub documentation approach with the Newt YAML DSL for modeling
-- A process that is prototype using GitHub issue templates and actions could be ported to a Newt base application eliminating the problem of SAAS vendor lock in
+- Supports a protyping a process in GitHub issue templates and GitHub action while leaving the door open to easily self host those processes in our machines

 ### Disadvantages to adopting a common syntax

-- GitHub's YAML issue syntax is in beta and not formalized
+- GitHub's YAML issue syntax is in beta and is subject to change
-- Newt project would need to tracking an informal specification changes
+- Newt project will need to tracking any changes to remain compatible

 ## Footnotes